 YY.
 May be used with

 If this option is passed and the same payment method has already been added to the Vault for any customer, the request will fail.

 Specify a non-negative amount that you want to use to verify a card.
 If you do not pass this option, the gateway will automatically use a verification amount of $0 or $1, depending on the processor and/or card type.

 This option prompts the gateway to verify the card's number and expiration date.
 It also verifies the AVS and CVV information if you've enabled AVS and CVV rules.
-If you want to verify all cards before they are stored in your Vault, you can turn on card verification for your entire account in the Control Panel.

 In some cases, cardholders may see a temporary authorization on their account after their card has been verified.
 The authorization will fall off the cardholder's account within a few days and will never settle.